typelevel/cats-effect/docs/migration-guide.md

 ## Test your application

-If you followed this guide, all your dependencies are using the 3.x releases of cats-effect, your code compiles and your tests pass, the process is probably done - at this point you should do the usual steps you make after major changes in your application: running integration/end to end tests, manual testing, canary deployments and any other steps that might typically be done in your environment.
+If you followed this guide, all your dependencies are using the 3.x releases of Cats Effect, your code compiles and your tests pass, the process is probably done - at this point you should do the usual steps you make after major changes in your application: running integration/end to end tests, manual testing, canary deployments and any other steps that might typically be done in your environment.

-Enjoy using cats-effect!
+Enjoy using Cats Effect 3!

 [sbt]: https://scala-sbt.org
 [scalafix]: https://scalacenter.github.io/scalafix/